anshh-arora/Real_Estate_Price_Prediction/README.md

 ## Contact Information
 For any inquiries or feedback regarding this project, please feel free to contact:
+- **Ansh Arora**
 - Email: ansharora.cs@gmail.com
 - LinkedIn: [Connect with me on LinkedIn](https://www.linkedin.com/in/ansh-arora-data-scientist)
 - Kaggle: [Follow me on Kaggle](https://www.kaggle.com/ansh1529)

+- **Arman Qureshi**
 - Email: thearmanqureshi@gmail.com
 - LinkedIn: [Connect with me on LinkedIn](https://www.linkedin.com/in/thearmanqureshi/)
 - Github: [Follow me on Github](https://github.com/thearmanqureshi)

 ## Contibuters
-- **Ansh Arora**
+**Ansh Arora**
-  Created a prediction model using "Bangalore house dataset" performed data cleaning,EDA and others functions to build a accurate prediction model and used a python Flask Server to deploy model gateway, so it can be used in Website UI.
+  Created a prediction model using "Bangalore house dataset" performed data cleaning, EDA and others functions to build a accurate prediction model. used a python Flask Server to deploy model gateway, so it can be used in Website UI.
-- **Arman Qureshi**
+**Arman Qureshi**
-  Developed a "Website UI" for accessing the "real_estate_price_prediction" model and can be viewed by anyone. he deploy the model on the website, users can try prediction on it.
+  Developed a "Website UI" for accessing the "real_estate_price_prediction" model and can be viewed by anyone. he deployed the model on the website, users can try prediction on it.

 ---